MrIsuruOFC/dark-devil-md/README.md

 #
 1. Fork This Repository
 2. Update [settings.js]()
-3. Uplode creds.json file to sessions folder
+3. Upload creds.json file to sessions folder
 4. Make acount on your host
 5. Connect Your Repository to your web host site
 #